GE labeling begins in the US

 Race on for NZ to be world’s first 100% organic food producer

 New Zealand has a decade to clean up its act if it is to be world’s first 100% organic food producer.
-Bhutan recently announced its intention to claim the tittle and be pesticide free in the next ten years if we fail to do so.
+Bhutan recently announced its intention to claim the title and be pesticide free in the next ten years if we fail to do so.
 Now the race is on.

 “This is an accolade that should be our own,” says Debbie Swanwick, Spokesperson, Soil & Health – Organic NZ.
 “The rest of the world holds our clean, green image in high regard and we should live up to that expectation.
 As a country we are also renowned for our ability to lead the way for other nations and do the right thing first, whether giving the vote to women or declaring to be nuclear free.
 Being the first 100% organic food producer would align with these philosophies and label what New Zealanders value,” says Swanwick.